Terawatt-Industries/x-ends-tw8mmls/README.md

 --------------------------
 If you're not familiar with the x-axis of a reprap, you can learn more at reprap.org/wiki/Mendel_X-axis.

 Assembly instructions for this part are like other x-ends, of which there are many variations.
 Refer to the excellent instrutions posted at reprap.org/wiki/LongboatPrusa#Instructions_11, note the variations in this part, and you should have enough to complete assembly.
-Let me know if you have questions!
+Let us know if you have questions!

 There are two basic changes:
 1) Substitutes a 8mm Misumi leadscrew for oft-used cheap drill rod.
 Uses a flanged nut that's bolted through with two bolts.